vadgaard/rl-srl-web/README.md

 # RL/SRL playground

 This is a web interface that allows you to play around with the two reversible programming languages RL (**R**erversible **L**anguage) and SRL (**S**tructured **R**eversible **L**anguage) implemented by me and Anders Frederik Jørgensen as part of our bachelor's thesis.
-The implementation is from 2018 and was our first experience with Haskell, whereas the web interface was implemented more recently by myself.
+The implementation is from 2018 and was our first experience with Haskell, which in turn means that running time efficiency was not a priority.
+The web interface, on the other hand, was implemented more recently by myself.

 The backend of this interface is built in Haskell as well.
 It uses Scotty for the server implementation and can be built with `stack build` and run with `stack run`.